ivarlovlie/greatoffice/README.md

 #### Flight mode

 When debugging the application you sometimes don't want to, or are not able to reach the vault for configuration values.
-In this case you can set the environment variable `FLIGHT_MODE` to something positive.
+In this case you can set the environment variable `FLIGHT_MODE` to a boolean value of `true`.

 This will configure the api to read configuration from a json file specified at `FLIGHT_MODE_JSON`, defaults to `flightmode.json`.